 National data and feedback from our own school pupil voice, shows that the majority of children are spending a significant amount of time online doing their school work, playing games or watching videos.
 Technology is hugely valuable for education, as well as a way to keep in touch with friends and family.
 However it's important we all consider how we can support children's online safety during this lockdown, and always.
-Following our recent parent workshop with Tanya Cross, here's some information about what your child may enjoy online and what you can do to help keep them safer (please view the online version for hyperlinks):
+We have previously offered online safety workshops with the Local Authority safequarding team: here's some information from them about what your child may enjoy online and what you can do to help keep them safer: